 Seek professional support.
 Attending a support group allows you to compare your experiences and solutions with other young adults and can make you feel less alone.
 Individual counseling gives you the opportunity to address how cancer may affect dating, career goals and life priorities.
 Some organizations offer networking events and workshops that can connect you with peers in a similar situation.
 Many of these services are now easily accessible over the phone and online.
 CancerCare provides free counseling with licensed oncology social workers who can help connect you to other resources in your community.

 Reach out to family and friends.
 Your family and friends are part of your support team, but they may need more information about cancer to help them understand your situation.
 The educational materials and websites you turn to for information can also help those closest to you.
 Keep in mind that others may have different reactions and views about cancer than you do, but education, communication, and understanding are important starting places to get the support you may need.

 Manage physical changes.
 Prepare yourself for any physical changes due to treatment by having your doctor explain and illustrate what these changes may look like.
 Wear clothes that fit your current size.
 Consider using a wig or comfortable hats.
 Your feelings about body image and physical changes are valid, and creating a safe space to explore how you are adjusting can provide relief.

 Care for yourself.
-Whether you listen to calming music, practice yoga, or simply spend time with friends, caring for yourself is important in maintaining good health.
+Whether you listen to calming music, practice yoga or simply spend time with friends, caring for yourself is important to maintain good health.
 Cancer is a part of your life, but having a sense of normalcy is helpful, too.
-Consider what gave you joy prior to your diagnosis, and find ways of incorporating those things into your new routine.
+Consider what gave you joy prior to your diagnosis and find ways of incorporating those things into your new routine.